Players (Canadian) Formula Atlantic Series Race

 - Chevron B29 [29-75-09?]
 (Peter Ferguson): New to Peter Ferguson (Toronto, Ontario), to be used in the Canadian Players Formula Atlantic series, entered by Ferguson Canada Racing as #76 with Samsonite sponsorship.
 The Samsonite deal was not renwed, so Ferguson did not race the car in 1976.
 He returned for the opening race of the 1977 season, at Mosport Park with Gingerbread Displays livery and finished a highly impressive sixth, but did not reappear.
 The car was sold to Colin Hine, then to Paul Swinwood, for whom Nigel Mortimer sold it to Dr Warren Eads (Rolling Valley Hills, CA).
 It next passed to collector Art Valdez (Torrance, CA), and remained in Valdez' collection for many years, until sold to a UK consortium in 2017.
 Sold to new owner early 2018.
 Sold to further owner (Kent) late 2018.

 - March 75B (Vince Muzzin): Vince Muzzin (Northville, Michigan) drove a red #99 March 75B for Doug Shierson Racing in Formula Atlantic in 1975.
 Muzzin's main focus in 1975 was Formula Ford, but he retained the 75B for another season of Atlantic in 1976, but without any success.
+He advertised the car in November 1976, noting that it had a McCoy engine, and again in April 1977.
 Subsequent history unknown.

 - March 75B [5?]
 (Bertil Roos): A yellow March 75B invoiced by March to Ecurie Canada.
 Based on the colour, the yellow #22 car raced by Bertil Roos in the opening round of the British Formula Atlantic in mid-April, and then the #40 car raced by him in the Player Canadian Formula Atlantic series from late-May onwards, sponsored by Schweppes and Castrol.
 Subsequent history unknown.